LinerSu/nyu-pl-spring-20-rec/Week 13/README.md

 - After loading a program, we can ask Prolog to consult the program via a query.
 - Goal in a query: it something that the interpreter tries to satisfy.
 	- It is either an atom or a structure.
-	- A goal succeeds (true) if all variables in the terms have a binding.
+	- A goal succeeds (true) if all variables in the terms have a binding and succeed to prove the goal based on defined facts, rules and logic operations.
 It fails if Prolog fails to prove it.
 	- Operations on goals
 		- Conjunction (logical and, `∧`): separating the goals by commas.
 	        ```prolog